 Not all VPNs offer what torrenters need.
 Torrenting is a very specific online activity, and some VPNs simply flat-out refuse to optimize their servers to cater to its requirements.
 So be aware of that when choosing a provider.

 Otherwise, here are some key criteria to look for when picking your VPN:

-- Jurisdiction – Is the VPN in one of the 5/9/14 Eyes countries?
+- Jurisdiction.
+Is the VPN in one of the Five Eyes countries?
 These countries are known to share intelligence and crime data with the US and other countries that are hostile to torrenting.
 So look for VPNs in countries like Switzerland or Panama instead.

-- Speed – An obvious plus point for any torrenter, you’ll need a VPN which shaves as little as possible from your standard download and upload speeds.
+- Speed.
+An obvious plus point for any torrenter, you’ll need a VPN that shaves as little as possible from your standard download and upload speeds.

-- Encryption – Another obvious consideration.
-Torrenting is under the microscope of security agencies who would love to know exactly what you are downloading.
+- Encryption.
+Another obvious consideration.
+Torrenting is under the microscope of security agencies that would love to know exactly what you are downloading.
 Solid 256-bit AES encryption makes sure that they can’t get a detailed read-out of the files you are transferring.

-- SOCKS5 compatibility – Some VPNs cater for what are known as SOCKS5 proxies.
-This gives you the option of torrenting at high speeds, with full IP anonymization.
+- SOCKS5 compatibility.
+Some VPNs cater to what are known as SOCKS5 proxies.
+This gives you the option of torrenting at high speeds with complete IP anonymization.
 But it does away with encryption, so there’s a security trade-off.

 But is it worth paying for a subscription at all?
 It’s time to dig deeper.

 Is Proton VPN fast enough for torrenting to make sense?